TheMarlboroMan/js-engine/README.md

 Using the file:// protocol is sure to make you run into problems.

+# Completeness:

+The project is roughly organized and there are missing features, but it can be used to run a nice, simple game.

 # TODO:

 - Reorganize files: have assets and src/app under "example".
 Build command will have to be modified, probably.